 The Enduring Legend of the Girl Who Died in Odessa's Catacombs

-Investigating the mysterious death of a young woman who wandered into one an underground tunnel and never came out—but lives on as an internet rumor.
+Investigating the mysterious death of a young woman who wandered into an underground tunnel and never came out—but lives on as an internet rumor.

 Illustration by Penelope Gazin